cloud-gov/cf-byo-broker/gcp-service-broker/README.md

 ### Deploying the Trades Application

-The Trades application demonstrates how to read and write POJOs from Google Cloud Spanner using the Spring.
+The Trades application demonstrates how to read and write POJOs from Google Cloud Spanner using the Spring framework.
 We can use it to test our GCP broker.

 * Download the latest `trades.zip` release: https://github.com/primetimesoftware/trades/releases/download/latest/trades.zip